 - They believe in preaching hard against sin

-- They have family integrated services, no age segregated classes
+- They have family-integrated services, no age-segregated classes

-- They have a nursery and mother’s room that are used to nurse infants and train children to sit in church (the sermon is piped in and a window allows mothers and children to see the preacher)
+- They have a nursery and mother’s room that are used to nurse infants and train children to sit in church (the sermon is piped in, and a window allows mothers and children to see the preacher)

 - They make Bibles, sermon CD’s and videos, available free of charge to anyone who wants them

 Faithful Word has a Spanish class for members learning to speak Spanish.
 Since Arizona has a large Hispanic population, Anderson believes it is important for church members to speak Spanish.
-By learning Spanish they are better able to evangelize Hispanics.
+By learning Spanish, they are better able to evangelize Hispanics.

-According to Anderson, outside of the preaching the whole Bible, the most important thing is reaching Arizona with the true gospel.
+According to Anderson, outside of preaching the whole Bible, the most important thing is reaching Arizona with the true gospel.
 Faithful Word has what Anderson calls a Small Town Soulwinning Map.
 This map shows all small/rural communities in Arizona, places Anderson has targeted for a blitz-like evangelization effort.
-Church members spread out all over the the small community and knock on every door, witnessing to all who answer.
+Church members spread out all over the small community and knock on every door, witnessing to all who answer.

 Anderson also mentioned the church’s effort to evangelize all of Phoenix.
-According to him, every day church members knock on doors, witnessing to all who answer.
+According to him, daily church members knock on doors, witnessing to all who answer.
 Their goal is to knock on the door of every home in Phoenix.
 Church members go neighborhood by neighborhood, marking off on a map those areas that have been evangelized.
 According to Anderson, thousands of people have been saved through the efforts of Faithful Word Baptist Church.

 Paul Wittenberger is a filmmaker, artist and activist, was born in Michigan but spent his early childhood in the West African nation of Liberia.
 After returning to the United States and completing his early education, Paul studied film at Full Sail University.
 His upbringing in West Africa gives Paul a unique perspective, which he brings to his art.